nataliyamiller/Dictionary/README.md

 ### Description

-_This application helps to create a custom dictionary by entering your favorite words and their definitions.
+_This application helps you create a custom dictionary by entering your favorite words and their definitions.
 You can keep adding definitions to your words as you keep learning!_

 ## Setup